Compassionate Love: Displaying Compassion for Those Who Struggle with Mental Illness (c)2019 Nancy Virden, Always The

-- JOY √ My church’s new associate pastor is allowing me to teach short-term classes with regard to my low stamina.
+- SATISFACTION √ My church’s new associate pastor is allowing me to teach short-term classes with regard to my low stamina.

 - JOY √ I was able to speak to the women in recovery at Timberline Knolls in Chicago and watch as hope grew in their eyes.

 “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”